-Find Corn Mazes across America on Hauntworld.com the biggest website in the World that helps Americans find Halloween attractions, pick your own pumpkin patches, haunted houses, hayrides, Halloween events, real haunted houses and much more.
+Find Corn Mazes near you across America on Hauntworld.com the biggest website in the World that helps Americans find Halloween attractions, pick your own pumpkin patches, haunted houses, hayrides, Halloween events, real haunted houses and much more.
+Hauntworld features over 500 listings to help you find a corn maze attraction near you.
+Hauntworld also reviews corn mazes and allows our guests to also rate and review and to share their experience.
 Corn Mazes are amazing, massive, huge, big and incredible and have saved many of American farmers who struggle to make ends meet.
 Corn Mazes are a huge draw each fall for people who want to get lost in the corn, spend hours with family and friends!
 Most American farmers have embraced the concept of creating fall events to help them supplement their income.
 Farmers have added attractions in the fall such as hayrides, pick your own pumpkins, haunted houses, zip lines, mud runs to yes massive corn mazes.
 A corn maze is designed by GPS, a farmer plants the corn and once it starts growing they pick the corn where the walk spaces are located thereby creating a maze.
 Farmers are guides by GPS to know where to pick the corn to create amazing patterns from overhead views.
 To enter a corn maze prices usually hover around $10.00 per person and cane sometimes take over 2 hours to complete.
 Most corn mazes will also include towers through out the attraction so you can figure out directions to take to escape.

 IF YOU ARE LOOKING FOR A HAUNTED HOUSE go to the front page of www.Hauntworld.com and use our interactive map to find haunts around the World.